Madrasa teacher gets death penalty for rape

 Public Prosecutor (PP) Advocate Jiku Barua confirmed the matter saying that 11 witnesses testified in the case.

-According to the case, four students of a madrasa in Rangunia upazila were raped during the Covid-19 pandemic.
+According to the case, four students of a madrasa in Rangunia upazila were raped during the Covid pandemic.

 After learning the matter, the father of a victim filed a case accusing Nasir.